 Lean Heat: Moving to a more efficient heat energy economy

-This year’s Heat Conference will focus on Lean Heat.
-We will look at the policies needed to move to a more efficient heat energy economy and inspiring examples of how policy is being translated into practice.
+This year’s Heat Conference focused on Lean Heat.
+We looked at the policies needed to move to a more efficient heat energy economy and inspiring examples of how policy is being translated into practice.
+Amber Rudd MP, Under Secretary of State for the Department of Energy and Climate Change joined us in the morning to deliver a ministerial address which can be read here.

 - How can we ensure efficient investment to keep down users’ costs?